peranders/tf-oke-vcn/README.md

 #### Optional Input Variables:
 The configuration has a lot of default values that you can customize.
 Open terraform.tfvars and comment out any lines with values you would like to chabnge.
-If no values are changed you will configure your network according to the values shown in the figure above.
+If no values are changed you will configure your network according to the values shown below.

 ##### VCN parameters
 name                                | default                 | description